lhaippp/Measuring-Sleep-Quality/README.md

 ## **Example for Biosignal+**

-We can collect data from Biosignal plus which contains signals EEG, ECG, and EMG, and we can export the data in the format .txt.
-So in this part, we provide a peace of code to handle it.
+We can collect data from Biosignal plus which contains signals EEG, ECG, and EMG, but this machine cannot collect EOG datas, so the first solution is to replace EOG with ECG, but it affects the performance of our sleep staging algorithm, and we'd like to retrain a new neural network in the future.
+What's more we can export the data in the format .txt or in the format .edf.
+And in this part, we provide a peace of code to handle the txt files.
 Data needs to be sampled with 100 Hz.
 EEG and EOG are high-pass filtered with 0.15 Hz and the EMG has a high-pass filter of 10 Hz.
 Data needs to be in the format `[epochs, 3000, 3]` where the last dimension is EEG, EMG and EOG.
 ```Python
 from sleepscorer import Classifier
 import numpy as np